-College.
+A graduate-level elementary licensure option is available through Weekend College.
 Licensure is obtained through a combination of graduate and undergraduate credits.
 The graduate credits can be used toward the MAE degree.
-Contact the Education Department for information.
+Contact the Education Department or Weekend and Graduate Admissions for information.